xiri25/xiri_mathlib/README.md

-#xiri_mathlib
+# xiri_mathlib

-A lot of math that i use is the same so this is place to develop it, test it and benchmark it
+A lot of math that i use is the same \
+so this is place to develop it, \
+test it and benchmark it here \